Loading...

 This also helps admissions teams make strategic decisions, for instance when allocating scholarships and financial aid.

-The received wisdom around MBA application rounds is that it is best to apply as early as possible.
-“Applying in Round 1 does come with increased odds of admissions, all else being equal,” admits Petia.
+The consensus around MBA application rounds is that it is best to apply as early as possible.
+“Applying in round 1 does come with increased odds of admissions, all else being equal,” admits Petia.

 ✔ Free Guide: Full-Time MBA Application Guide

-Remember that diversity is a factor in MBA admissions, too.
-If your profile is likely to be over-represented in the applicant pool, waiting until Rounds 2 or 3 could mean missing out on a spot as the class reaches its capacity for similar candidates.
+Remember that diversity is an important factor in MBA admissions, too.
+If your profile is likely to be over-represented in the applicant pool, waiting until rounds 2 or 3 could mean missing out on a spot as the class reaches its capacity for similar candidates (who may have a similar work background or come from the same region as you).

 Also, for international students who need to sort visas and accommodation in a new country, it makes sense to apply to your target MBA programs as early as possible.